Wedding Venue Feature: Inn at Middletown

 The origin of Inn at Middletown is in the 19th century.
 It was originally built in 1810 as a private residence.
 Then it became the home of Middletown National Bank president John H. Watkinson in 1836.
 Next, the State of Connecticut took ownership in 1919 and turned the property into an armory.

 In more recent times, the Weitzman family purchased the property in 1996.
 Five years later in 2001, the city announced that the building would be transformed into a 100-room hotel.
 In addition to the Weitzmans, the inn’s beginnings include some higher education interests as well.
 Wesleyan University invested in the project.
 Also, the same developer of some UConn buildings (e.g., Nathan Hale Inn) led construction.

 When it opened in 2002 or so, the hotel was the first in Middletown since about 1950.
-Today, it’s known for hosting great intimate weddings as well as being a prime getting ready spot for nearby wedding venues in Greater Hartford.
+Today, it’s known for hosting great intimate gatherings as a CT inn wedding venue.
+Also, it’s a prime getting ready spot for nearby wedding venues in Greater Hartford.

 Venue Vibe and Features

 Inn at Middletown weddings take place in one of three rooms:

 - The Weitzman Room, on the second floor, usually hosts ceremonies.
 It can hold 120 people.

 - The Wesleyan Room, also on the second floor, can also accommodate 120 people and is typically used for receptions.